Auto-Mech/amech-dev/README.md

 `git pull --rebase upstream main && git push --force origin main`.

-[^2]: If syncing your own fork between different machines, you can specify the remote and branch to update against, i.e. `./update.sh origin dev` (the default is `upstream dev`).
+[^2]: If syncing your own fork between different machines, you can specify the remote and branch to update against, i.e. `pixi run update origin dev` (the default is `upstream dev`).
-You can also add the `--force` flag to overwrite the history on your GitHub fork when it gets out of sync, i.e.  `./update.sh upstream dev --force`.
+You can also add the `--force` flag to overwrite the history on your GitHub fork when it gets out of sync, i.e.  `pixi run update upstream dev --force`.

 [^3]: This script simply runs `git status` in each repository.
-If you want to run a different command, you can pass it as an argument, i.e. `./status.sh git branch -v` to see which branches are checked out.
+If you want to run a different command, you can pass it as an argument, i.e. `pixi run git branch -v` to see which branches are checked out.